 The Company's independent and non-executive directors receive deferred compensation, in the form of an equity component, annually.
-The amount of this equity component was C\$175,000 for the Lead Director and C\$150,000 for the other independent and non-executive directors, effective January 1, 2023.
-Such annual equity component amounts have not changed to date in 2024.
+The amount of this equity component was C\$175,000 for the Lead Director and C\$150,000 for the other independent and non-executive directors, effective January 1, 2024.
+Such annual equity component amounts have not changed to date in 2025.

-In the financial year ended December 31, 2023, equity compensation was awarded to the Company's independent and nonexecutive directors in the form of RSUs, priced at an approximate 30% premium to the then-current market price of the Shares.
+In the financial year ended December 31, 2024, equity compensation was awarded to the Company's independent and nonexecutive directors in the form of RSUs, priced at the then-current market price of the Shares.
 The RSUs vest as to one-third on each of the first, second and third anniversaries of the date of grant.
-See "- 2023 Compensation Rationale" for further information.
+For more information, see the section on page 24 titled "2024 Compensation Rationale".